70) LSU (#11) over Purdue, 1986

 59) Liberty (#12) over Mississippi State, 2019

-Ever since their surprise run to the Final Four in 1995, things have not gone well for Mississippi State in March Madness.
-They were upset as the higher seed in the first round or second round for three straight years starting in 2002, and have overall fallen short of the Sweet 16 in their last seven appearances.
-The latest disappointment came just last a couple years ago, as the culmination of coach Ben Howland’s first full recruiting class paid off with a #5 seed in the tournament.
-But it was the same old Bulldogs result come tournament time, building a 10-point lead with under seven minutes to go only to be outscored 27-13 down the stretch.
-Their upset came at the hands of Liberty, which took home its first NCAA Tournament win in school history, after three previous attempts as a #16 seed.
+Following their surprise 1995 run to the Final Four, things have not gone well for Mississippi State in March Madness.
+They’ve since been upset as the higher seed in the first round or second round four times, and have overall fallen short of the Sweet 16 in their last seven appearances.
+The latest disappointment came just last a couple years ago, when they entered this game as a seven-point favorite over Liberty.
+The Bulldogs opened a 10-point lead with under seven minutes to go but Liberty rallied down the stretch to win 80-76.
+It was the first tournament win in program history for the Flames, who were defeated in round two by Virginia Tech.

 58) Eastern Michigan (#12) over Mississippi State, 1991